WeiqiPeng0/CellSizeTrackR/README.md

 - Wait a few seconds (or minutes if the dataset is large), the plot should display in the 'Plots' window.
 Rstudio has in-built function to download the plot.

-Or check out our online version https://croker.shinyapps.io/cellsizetrackr
+Or check out our online shiny version https://croker.shinyapps.io/cellsizetrackr.
+The code is in app.R.

 #### Contact
 For questions (or suggestions and improvements), please contact us bcroker@ucsd.edu or wep012@ucsd.edu.
 We welcome your feedback!